petervanderdoes/AVH-Extended-Categories/readme.txt

 If you have created a language pack, or have an update of an existing one, you can send the [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress) to me so that I can include them in future releases.
 I'll keep a list of translators and their websites here in the readme.txt and on my website.

+I have also setup a project in Launchpad for translating the plugin.
+Just visit http://bit.ly/95WyJ

 == Screenshots ==
 None